Naples Churches - World Guide to Naples

 There are an enormous number of beautiful churches in Naples and most are in absolutely superb condition.
-Here is a selection of Naples churches and basilicas, which are well worth a visit during your stay in Naples.

-Naples ChurchesNaples Churches: Duomo di San Gennaro - Via Duomo 147, Spaccanapoli, Naples, Italy
+Address: Via Duomo 147, Spaccanapoli, Naples, Italy

 Tel: +39 (0)81 449 097